rouki69/P6.OPC/README.md

 ## Configuration

-If you want to use a CSV file, to use it the script, you just have to add the information of the router that you want to reach by filling in each column (host, username, password,secret password).
+If you want to use a CSV file, to use it the script, you just have to add the information of the router that you want to reach by filling in each column (host, username, password,enable password).
 The files for the back-ups will be automatically created where the script is.

 For the manual back-ups, the number of devices you want to select will be asked.
 For the other options, they will only be operable on one router by a time.